 MEETINGS OF NOTEHOLDERS

-Calling of Noteholder’s Meetings
+Calling of Noteholders’ Meetings

 In case (i) the Collateral Agent or (ii) Noteholders holding in aggregate Notes with the Nominal Value representing at least 10% of the aggregate Nominal Value of all Notes, seek to obtain a decision or a consent of Majority Noteholders, each such party may require the Issuer to convene a meeting of Noteholders.
 A meeting of Noteholders may also be convened by the Issuer on its own initiative at any time.